gauthamkrishnax/amra/.github/WORKFLOWS.md

 - Make sure workflows are enabled in your repository settings
 - Check that you've pushed the `.github/workflows/` files to GitHub
-- Verify the branch names in workflow triggers match your branches
+- Verify you're creating PRs to the `master` branch (CI only runs for PRs to master)

 ### Labels not being applied?